tha-santacruz/WikiSpeciesHabitats/README.md

 Then create the following directories : ./raw_data, ./raw_data/studyArea, ./processed_data, ./WikiSpeciesHabitats/, ./WikiSpeciesHabitats/species/
 ### 2 Study Area

-1. Define a study area, and save it in the shapefile format with the name studyArea.shp.
+1. Define a study area, and save it in the shapefile format with the name studyArea.shp
-2. You can also create a .geojson version of the file as it can be used to extract data.
+2. You can also create a .geojson version of the file as it can be used to extract data
 3. Save your files in the ./raw_data/studyArea/ directory

 ### 4 Habitat maps
-1. Download the cantonal habitat maps for each canton you are interested in
+1. Download the cantonal habitat maps for each canton you are interested in (in this case, only VD and VS have been used)
-2. Each download should be named habitatmap_xx_yyyymmdd, with xx being the two letter code for the canton.
+2. Each download should be named habitatmap_xx_yyyymmdd, with xx being the two letter code for the canton
 3. Rename each downloaded folders as habitatmap_xx
-4. Place your downloaded folders in ./raw_data/.
+4. Place your downloaded folders in ./raw_data/

 ### 5 Species occurences
 1. Select the filters you want (country, administrative area, etc...), and download the occurence data in .csv format.
 You should choose the "simple" option.